aimms/documentation/dataexchange/sqldb.rst

 VersionName
     The default name of the column for versions is :token:`ver` and this can lead to a name clash with other column names in a table.
 With ``VersionName`` a different name for version columns can be chosen.
 If the name is an empty string the versioning itself is switch off.

-This is an example for a SQLite database "simpletables.db" in folder "data".
+This is an example for a SQLite database ``simpletables.db`` in folder "data".
 Attribute ``RootsetTables`` is 0, so values of set elements are appear directly into the tables.
 Also there is no versioning because the ``VersionName`` is set to be empty.
 All tables will be the same as when they would have been save in an Excel file.

 .. code-block:: xml